PRADA GROUP MAKING OF

-Prada establishes partnerships based on shared values, but above all representative of the balance between business objectives and societal demands, to anticipate and manage potential problems and improve its response to new requests made by increasingly diversified stakeholder base.
+Prada establishes partnerships based on shared values, but above all representative of the balance between business objectives and societal demands, to anticipate and manage potential problems and improve its response to new requests made by an increasingly diversified stakeholder base.

 The Group is therefore engaged in the development and consolidation of cooperative ties with the main players in the territories in which it operates, as a prerequisite for inclusive development in the medium and long term.

-The Prada Group actively participates in the initiatives promoted by the National Chamber for Italian Fashion, the institution promoting the development the industry in Italy and abroad.
+The Prada Group actively participates in the initiatives promoted by the National Chamber for Italian Fashion, the institution promoting the development of the industry in Italy and abroad.

-The Group is a member of the “Sustainability, Ecology and Environment Commission”, an important project conceived to create platform of environmental, ethical and qualitative tools and standards shared among the main players of the Italian fashion industry, to be promoted and applied throughout the production chain.
+The Group is a member of the “Sustainability, Ecology and Environment Commission”, an important project conceived to create a platform of environmental, ethical and qualitative tools and standards shared among the main players of the Italian fashion industry, to be promoted and applied throughout the production chain.

-The Prada Group supports the “Manifesto of sustainability for Italian Fashion.”
+The Prada Group supports the “Manifesto of sustainability for Italian Fashion”.

-Among the most recent initiatives, Prada became main sponsor of the International Master’s degree in Luxury Management (IMLux) together with the French Champagne Taittinger Group.
-This combination of Italy and France is also reflected in the structure of the master’s degree - taught in English - which allows its international students to access a double degree by attending the first semester at the NEOMA Business School in Reims and the second semester at the Polytechnic of Milan.
+Among the most recent initiatives, Prada became the main sponsor of the International Master’s degree in Luxury Management (IMLux) together with the French Champagne Taittinger Group.
+This combination of Italy and France is also reflected in the structure of the master’s degree - taught in English - which allows its international students to obtain a double degree by attending the first semester at the NEOMA Business School in Reims and the second semester at the Polytechnic of Milan.

-Finally, the Group is Supporting Partner of Fondazione Gianni Bonadonna, which started its activities in 2019 with the “Istituto Diffuso” for innovative cancer treatment research, after the presentation of the collaboration with Prada that took place in October 2018.
-On April 2021, Fondazione Gianni Bonadonna - with the support of Prada Group - and Fondazione AIRC announced the call for applications for international fellowships in honor of Gianni Bonadonna.
+Finally, the Group is the Supporting Partner of Fondazione Gianni Bonadonna, which started its activities in 2019 with the “Istituto Diffuso” for innovative cancer treatment research, after the presentation of the collaboration with Prada that took place in October 2018.
+On April 2021, Fondazione Gianni Bonadonna - with the support of Prada Group - and Fondazione AIRC announced the call for applications for international fellowships in honour of Gianni Bonadonna.

 In accordance with the Italian tax administration, in 2017 Prada Group Parent Company entered into the Cooperative compliance regime, to which a limited number of Italian companies have been admitted.
 The same tax administrations invited Prada to join the International Compliance Assurance Programme – “ICAP”, an international cooperative compliance program launched and coordinated by the Organization for Economic Cooperation and Development (OECD).